Pepe (PEPE) Price Tops $0.0000

-Pepe (PEPE) traded 4.4% higher against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on April 15th.
-In the last week, Pepe has traded 28.5% lower against the US dollar.
-Pepe has a market capitalization of $2.33 billion and $973.19 million worth of Pepe was traded on exchanges in the last 24 hours.
-One Pepe token can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Pepe (PEPE) traded down 3.1% against the US dollar during the 24 hour period ending at 11:00 AM ET on April 17th.
+Pepe has a market cap of $2.08 billion and approximately $645.06 million worth of Pepe was traded on exchanges in the last day.
+Over the last week, Pepe has traded 28.2% lower against the US dollar.
+One Pepe token can now be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.